 After very little sleep, my eldest and I set off to school.
-She duly headed into the hall with a babbling crowd of tense teenagers.
-I was left in the carpark, with only anxiety and panic for company.
-I was unsettled and on edge, with scenarios to deal with her delight, disappointment or utter despair racing around my mind in frantic flashing images.
+As she dived into the babbling crowd of teenagers heading inside, I was left in the carpark, with only anxiety and panic for company.
+I was unsettled and on edge, with scenarios to deal with delight or utter despair racing around my mind in frantic flashing images.

 “Should be out soon, sorry for the delay!“

 “All good” flashed onto the screen, and I began to breathe again!

-But it was moments later, as my daughter slipped back into the car, and handed me her results sheet that I got my wake up call.
+But it was moments later, as my daughter slipped back into the car, and handed me her results that I got my wake up call.
 A sea of top grade 9s and the occasional grade 8, swam across the page.
 Her results weren’t just good…they were phenomenal!!
 And I hadn’t expected that.
 I realised, with a jolt, that I really hadn’t expected it.
 I had assumed that the very top grades simply weren’t for us.
 They were for children from ‘other families’.
-Households, I’d probably invented in my head, where one parent seminared through Science revision, whilst the other provided support with nourishing home-cooked meals and a few French flashcards.
-Homes where a dream team of parents co-ordinated expert exam tuition with time for well being and relaxation.
+Households, I’d probably invented in my head, where one parent seminared through Science revision, whilst the other dashed off a few French flashcards.
+Homes where a duo of parents balanced exam tuition with time for yoga and well being.
 Simply put, children from families where day in day out, there was more adult time and input to share out than I could ever hope to manage.
 I had trapped myself into believing that, whilst we did ‘our best’, we would always fall a little short (possibly 10% short) of where we might have been as a two-parent unit.